matdevdug/gcp-iam-reference/README.md

 ## Usage
 See here: https://gcp-iam-reference.matduggan.com/

+For a comprehensive list of all GCP Compute Machine types, their pricing, and information on whether they qualify for committed use discounts, please refer to [GCP Machine Types and Pricing](GCP_Machine_Types_and_Pricing.md).

 ## Support
 I'm glad to fix whatever.
 Either open an issue here or ping me on Mastodon: https://c.im/@matdevdug